modernben/forge-docs/1.0/introduction.md

 ## What is Forge?

 Laravel Forge is a server management and site deployment service.

-## What Forge isn't
+After connecting to your preferred server provider, Forge will provision a new server, installing and configuring:

+- Nginx
+- PHP
+- MySQL / Postgres / MariaDB (if selected)
+- Logrotate
+- Firewalls
+- Opcache
+- Memcached
+- Redis

+After a server has provisioned, you can then deploy your custom websites or Wordpress through the Forge panel.

 Forge does not currently provide: